 What does SWIFT do?

 Let’s start with what SWIFT does not do.
 SWIFT is not a bank, it does not manage accounts for people or for banks and it doesn’t hold any third-party funds.
+How do we define SWIFT?
 Similar to a postal service that moves letters from one place to another, SWIFT is a service used to move money across international borders.

-It is a file-based system that simply serves as the messaging channel for moving funds across borders.
+It is a file-based system that simply serves as the channel for sending financial messages that move funds across borders.
 Think of SWIFT as the delivery trucks and machines inside the post office that sort and then deliver your mail.

 How does SWIFT work?

 The SWIFT network is built upon unique alphanumeric codes, 8-11 characters, that are specific to each member.
-In the case of a bank, the SWIFT code may differ from branch to branch.
+In a SWIFT banking setup, the SWIFT code may differ from branch to branch.
 When a bank or company uses SWIFT, they apply these codes to their transaction messages to ensure the money they want sent is delivered to the right recipient.

 Let’s start with a simple example.
 Here’s how an individual located in New York City who banks with Citibank might use SWIFT to transfer money to a friend located in England who banks with HSBC’s Essex branch.